March 2022 Donetsk attack: Conflicting versions

 According to the Ministry of Defense of the Russian Federation, the missile was launched from the Pokrovsk Raion, controlled by the Ukrainian forces.
 The Russian Ministry also claimed that "the use of such weapons against a city where there is no armed forces firing position is a war crime."
 Denis Pushilin, head of the self-proclaimed DPR, said that the missile carried a cluster munition warhead, which led to so many casualties, and claimed that the missile had been shot down by DPR defense systems.

 Leonid Matyukhin, a spokesperson for the Ukrainian military, said that the missile, which carried a shrapnel warhead, was a Russian rocket.
-"It is unmistakably a Russian rocket or another munition; there's not even any point talking about it."
+Matyukhin said that "It is unmistakably a Russian rocket or another munition; there's not even any point talking about it."
 In an interview on 15 March, Ruslan Leviev, founder of the Conflict Intelligence Team, said photos from the incident suggest the missile originated from Russian-controlled territory and was not shot down by DPR air defense systems.